Marc C. Breckenridge

 Director of Emergency Services

 Director Breckenridge joined the Sheriff’s Office in 2009 after 29 years of public safety experience including 11 years in Emergency Medical Services and almost 18 years in county government as Director of Emergency Management and Homeland Security.
-Marc leads the Emergency Services Division of the Sheriff’s office, encompassing Emergency Management, Homeland Security, Hazardous Materials and Washtenaw Metro Dispatch.
+Marc now leads the Emergency Services Division of the Sheriff’s office, which encompasses Emergency Management, Homeland Security, Hazardous Materials and Washtenaw Metro Dispatch.

-Marc serves as Chair of the Washtenaw County Homeland Security Task Force and Chair of the Emergency Telephone District Board, Emergency Coordinator for the Local Emergency Planning Committee, founding member and treasurer of the Hazardous Materials Response Team Authority Board, Chair of the Southeast Michigan Urban Area Security Initiative (“UASI”) Board, and was appointed to the Michigan Community Emergency Response Coordinating Council by Governor Snyder in 2010.
+Marc serves as Chair of the Washtenaw County Homeland Security Task Force, Chair of the Emergency Telephone (Enhanced 9-1-1) District Board, Emergency Coordinator for the Local Emergency Planning Committee, and Treasurer for the Hazardous Materials Response Team Authority Board.
+He also serves as Washtenaw County’s member on Southeast Michigan’s Urban Area Security Initiative (“UASI”) Board, as a member of the Michigan Board of Registration for Professional Emergency Managers, and was appointed by Governor Snyder to the Michigan Emergency Response Coordinating Council in 2010.

 Marc has earned Bachelor’s degrees in Hazardous Materials and Paramedic Technology from Siena Heights University and is a graduate of the Central Michigan University Center for Public Service and the Federal Emergency Management Institute in Emmitsburg, Maryland.
 Marc also holds Michigan certifications as a Professional Emergency Manager, Hazardous Materials Emergency Response Professional, and licensed Paramedic.
-He’s received two commendations for lifesaving action beyond the call of duty, five meritorious service citations and six awards for administrative excellence.
+He’s received several professional commendations including two citations for lifesaving action beyond the call of duty.

 Assistant Director and